 Sewing videos are helpful not only for beginners but for advanced sewists as well.
 It’s an easy and quick method to improve your sewing skills and I used it extensively when I was just starting out my sewing adventure.

-I felt compelled to share this list with you!
-15 of my favorite sewing YouTube channels in 2020, in no particular order.
+So here are 15 of my favorite sewing YouTube channels, in no particular order.
 All of them are regularly updated by their owners who vlog their hearts out to create quality sewing tutorials, attract viewers, and keep them watching.

 If you like these channels, be sure to hit Subscribe.
 I think these vlogs are an excellent sewing resource tool to have on hand.